PeterBredell/CodingClubFrontPage/readme.md

 2. Create a transition between welcome page and parralax page
 3. Remove scrolling functionality on welcome page
 4. Start with the other attributes on the on the page such as the about section.

+## What Peter Learned?
+- How to use CSS transitions
+- How to create a parrallax effect
+- How to remove scrolling functionality
+-

+## What ..
+Learned?

+## What ..
+Learned?